oscar8880/e-commerce-app/README.md

 ## Testing

-1.Right click on `src/main/java/com.example.demo.` and click `Run 'All Tests' with coverage`.
+1. Right click on `src/main/java/com.example.demo.` and click `Run 'All Tests' with coverage`.

 A window should open showing you the test executions.